dorjeduck/jaxplore.com/content/resources/github/training/_index.md

 +++
 title = "Training"
-description = "Repositories tailored to optimize and enhance the training process." weight = 3 sort_by = "slug"
+description = "Repositories tailored to optimize and enhance the training process in JAX." weight = 3 sort_by = "slug"
 +++